n1t5ua5/mls-monitor/README.md

 API design
 & much more

 API: We subscribed to the "Major League Soccer Standings" API from RapidAPI.

 PURPOSE: An easy to use, open-source application that displays the rankings & stats for every team in Major League Soccer.

 INTENDED MARKET: Soccer / Football / Fútbol fans in the United States, Canada & Mexico.
 With the arrival of Leo Messi in Miami & the upcoming World Cup in '26 that's hosted by the previously mentioned trio; fans new & old need a new way to follow the teams they love.

-STRETCH GOALS: Adding an 'About' page to showcase each individual teammates portfolio including our team's repository on Gitlab would be a good addition to this neat little application of ours.
-Configuring it so you can click on the Submit button inside of the Create Account & Login page instead of having to type enter on your keyboard every time would be a plus too.
+STRETCH GOALS: Adding an 'About Us' page to showcase each individual teammates portfolio would be a great addition to this neat little application of ours.
+Configuring this so you can actually click on the Submit button inside of the Create Account & Login forms instead of having to type enter on your keyboard every time would be a plus too.
+Also, if you search for a team, their respective conference should be shown above it instead of having the Eastern Conference constantly showing up top by default.

 GITLAB REPOSITORY: https://gitlab.com/hack-reactor-hacks-18/mls-monitor